What Your Feet Say About Your Health

 A persistent sore on your foot

-If you have a wound on your foot that just won't heal, you could be at risk for diabetes.
+If you have a wound on your foot that just won’t heal, you could be at risk for diabetes.
 Elevated blood glucose levels over time can lead to nerve damage in the feet, and so you may not feel an ulcer on your the bottom of your foot.
 Left untreated, this can lead to serious consequences, even to amputation.
+Check your shoes to make sure there are no rough areas that are contributing to skin breakdown.

 For women, cold feet may indicate an “underfunctioning” thyroid problem, which is the gland that regulates temperature and metabolism.
 Poor circulation is another possible cause for both men and women.
 The solution: Aside from potential thyroid medications, there’s not much you can do other than bundle up your feet in thick wool socks and slippers to keep warm.